mwerezak/sphinx-lang/README.md

 # Sphinx

+*The lastest version (0.5) requires nightly Rust.
+This is because pointer metadata is being used to GC unsized types, whereas before a double-indirection was required.*

 Sphinx is a dynamically typed programming language that is inspired by Lua and Python, and implemented entirely in Rust!

 Sphinx is not complete!
-I started work on it in February 2022, and there is still a lot to do before it is a functional language.
+There is still a lot to do before it is a functional language.
 Some things on my radar:

  - import system
  - a basic standard library